-- 1. Maintain a cumulative 3.3 GPA.
+- Maintain a cumulative 3.3 GPA.
 Students will receive one probationary semester if their GPA is below 3.3.
 Any student with a GPA below 3.3 after two consecutive semesters may no longer enroll in an honors course or graduate from the honors program. - 2.
-Successfully complete at least one honors course each semester, including HON 401 and HON 402 in their final two semesters;
+Successfully complete HON 401 and HON 402 in their final two semesters;